sfdx-isv/travel-expenses/README.md

 ```bash
 git clone  PASTE_YOUR_GITHUB_URI_HERE  my-travel-expenses-fork
 ```
 1. Type the `git clone` command at the command line, **making sure to use the HTTPS URI of your forked repository**.
-The screenshot below shows the URI of the forked repository belonging to an imaginary developer, Jessie Daniels.
+The screenshot below shows the URI of the forked repository belonging to the developer "Jessie Daniels".

 ![Use 'git clone' to get a local copy of your forked repository](/images/W00_U02_git-clone-forked-repo-success.png)

+## Step Four: Edit `CERTIFICATION.md` and push the changes to your forked repository on GitHub

+After cloning your forked repository, you will have a local copy of it on your local machine.
+From here you'll need to add your information to the file `CERTIFICATION.md` before pushing your changes back into your forked repository on GitHub.

+To do this, follow these steps.

 ### Open the file `CERTIFICATION.md` in VS Code: